foopod/blog-2.0/_posts/2017-11-29-athletic-development.md

 ### 3. Deliver value daily.

 One of the parts of Scrum that is often overlooked is the purpose of a daily stand up.
 People get into the habit of sharing a progress update.
 But the real value of the daily scrum is as a team to inspect and adapt.
-Look at where you are and where you want to be at the end of the sprint and adapt what you are doing to suit.
-Athletic Development splits this into its own event at the end of the day, where the team essentially does a retrospective of the day.
+Look at where you are and where you want to be at the end of the sprint and adapt what your plan to suit.
+Athletic Development splits this into its own event at the end of the day.
+The team along with stakeholders look at the increment produced that day, feedback from this session be taken on immediately rather than in the next Sprint.

-Scrum doesn't mean that you are locked into a plan for 2 weeks, but it doesn't explicitly say that you aren't either.
-It does talk about setting a goal for the sprint (this should ideally be customer centric).
-The plan to achieve the goal is probably going to change during the sprint as you learn and do.
-But the functionality we want to deliver for the customer is not likely to until after we build it and get feedback.
+Scrum mentions that the team can adjust the Sprint Backlog if needed, eg. add or remove items.
+But it doesn't talk about how.
+When we start a sprint we set a goal and then pick the stories needed to achieve that goal.
+Even with very thorough task breakdown there will always be unforeseen changes to the work, the implementation changes as we progress and learn more during the sprint.
+So the plan may change, but the goal stays the same.
+But in Athletic Development there is an expectation set that the Sprint will change course as feedback is received.

+### Summary.

+Overall it looks pretty interesting.
+The one problem I have with it is that it looks intimidating.
+I don't know any teams that would volunteer to do this unless they do something like it already.

 If you want to know more about Athletic Development or just have a chat, then jump into their <a href="https://join.slack.com/t/athleticdevelopment/shared_invite/enQtMjc0OTE5NDE2OTQ5LWEzZTI0NTlhNzk5ZThlOGY1NTQ2ZmM2NmMyYWI3ZTQxZjEwOTdkMjgyZTAyZWVlM2IwNTgxZGFjMTFlNzViZjg">Slack Channel</a> rather than commenting below.